-- 13. Developments shall be demonstrated to have reliable access in a 1% AEP event to Council's designated flood reliable roads within the West Dapto Release Area. - 14.
-Development Proposals shall consider flood events larger than the 1% AEP event. - 15.
-The Lake Illawarra Risk Based Framework water quality targets shall be used as a minimum for all water quality modelling.
-Note: This general requirement is subject to the outcome of the Office of Environment and Heritage (now Department of Planning, Industry and Environment) Project: Applying the OEH / EPA Risk Based Framework in the Lake Illawarra Catchment. - Refer to Chapter E13: Floodplain Management and Chapter E14: Stormwater Management and Chapter E15: Water Sensitive Urban Design for additional controls relating to floodplain and stormwater management.
+- n) Development Proposals shall consider flood events larger than the 1% AEP event. - o) The Lake Illawarra Risk Based Framework water quality targets shall be used as a minimum for all water quality modelling.
+Note: This general requirement is subject to the outcome of the Office of Environment and Heritage (now Department of Planning, Industry and Environment) Project: Applying the OEH / EPA Risk Based Framework in the Lake Illawarra Catchment. - p) Refer to DCP Chapter E13: Floodplain Management and Chapter E14: Stormwater Management and Chapter E15: Water Sensitive Urban Design for additional controls relating to floodplain and stormwater management.

-CONSERVATION PRINCIPLES
+8. CONSERVATION PRINCIPLES